Perfect tour – Winter Wonders and Delicious Detours

 Airport service charge

 Tablet with a new travel app called Iceland Travel Companion (picked up at Keflavik airport with your car rental).
-The app includes:• Thousands of points of nature sites, historic places, and road side services • Safety guidelines and the apps of the Icelandic Meteorological Office and The Icelandic Road Administration • Detailed description of the customer´s journey, including hotel itinerary and GPS road guide to each hotel • A map view of the Iceland road trip • Detailed pdf travel book about Iceland in English, Spanish, Italian, Dutch and French
+The app includes:• Thousands of points of nature sites, historic places, and road side services • Safety guidelines and the apps of the Icelandic Meteorological Office and The Icelandic Road Administration • Useful information about your booking, including detailed descriptions of confirmed hotels, and a GPS road guide to each hotel • A map view of the Iceland road trip • Detailed pdf travel book about Iceland in English, Spanish, Italian, Dutch and French

 **Please note that the package price is based on 6 x 24-hour rental days starting at the time of rental.
 If your flight arrives early on day 1 and departs late on day 7, an additional supplement will be charged unless you choose to return the car in Reykjavik when the 6- day rental is up and use our FlyBus departure transfer.